JayanthiGangiredla/BoNTax/README.md

 # ClostBoNTax
-A curated genome-based framework for taxonomic classification
+a curated genome-based framework for taxonomic classification and characterization of Clostridium botulinum Group I and Clostridium sporogenes